Cailyn Hansen

 Session 9: Practicum and Final Project Prep

-These sessions are laboratories of unlearning — we engage embodied, creative, and divinatory methods as legitimate modes of inquiry.
+These sessions are laboratories of unlearning.
+We engage embodied, creative, and divinatory methods as legitimate modes of inquiry.

 - Recommended: Choose a personal or cultural solstice ritual to reinterpret critically or reimagine communally.